Hrafngud/gungnr/backend_guidelines.md

 ### Cloudflare Integration
 - Use API token with DNS and Tunnel permissions.
 - Add or update CNAME for `<subdomain>.<domain>`.
-- Keep local `cloudflared` config as the source of ingress rules.
+- Prefer remote-managed tunnels (`config_src=cloudflare`) for ingress updates via API.
-- Update ingress file safely (preserve catch-all) and restart tunnel.
+- If a tunnel is locally managed, update config.yml safely (preserve catch-all) and restart tunnel.
 - Support a single tunnel at a time and expose tunnel + config preview in the UI.

 ### Docker and Host Actions